 This program requires face-to-face client contact, supervision, and a doctoral internship prior to completing the program.

-Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE)
+American Association for Marriage and Family Therapy (COAMFTE-AAMFT)